subinmt/nginx_docker/README.md

 ## Terraform Setup

 You can use terraform folder created here.
 This will create the resources for nginx-docker.
 This module will create a new IAM role and attach to the ec2 instance.
+Security groups are already provioned with necessary rules and attaching to ec2 instance.

 Run terraform:
 ```